Tag Archive for: Realty ONE Group Western Slope

 Paul Aspelin working on his laptop at the kitchen tableLive Your Vacation in Grand Junction!

-Get post updates and watch my short videos on my Facebook page called Live Your Vacation in Grand Junction.
+Get post updates and watch my short videos on my Facebook page called Live Your Vacation in Grand Junction and on Instagram @LiveYourVacationinGJ.

 Text/Call me at 612-306-9558